Lectio Divina: 20th Sunday in Ordinary Time (A)

 a) The context within which Matthew preserves the words of Jesus:

 * Matthew’s Gospel, written about 85 AD, is addressed to a community of pious and observant Jews, converted to faith in Jesus.
 After Jesus’ example, they continued to live according to the traditions of the Jewish people, observing the Law of Moses in its fullness.
 But now in the 80s they find themselves in an ambivalent situation.
-After the destruction of Jerusalem (70 AD), the Pharisees, their racial brothers, had started to reorganise Judaism, and, in the name of fidelity to that same Law of Moses, sought to block the ever increasing spread Christianity.
+After the destruction of Jerusalem (70 AD), the Pharisees, their racial brothers, had started to reorganize Judaism, and, in the name of fidelity to that same Law of Moses, sought to block the ever increasing spread of Christianity.
 They came to the point of expelling them from the synagogues.
 This unforeseen hostility brought the community of Christian Jews into deep crisis.
 Both the Pharisees and the Christians claimed to be faithful to the law of God.
 Who was right?
 On whose side was God?
 To whom did the inheritance of the Jewish people belong, to the synagogue or to the ecclesia?

 * It is precisely to encourage and support this group of Jewish-Christians that Matthew writes his Gospel.
 He writes to confirm them in the faith by showing that Jesus is indeed the Messiah, the culmination of the whole history of the Old Testament.
 He writes to strengthen them in the midst of hostility, helping them to overcome the trauma of the break with the brothers.
 He writes to call them to a new practice of life, showing them the way to a new form of justice, better than that of the Pharisees.

-* In this context, the episode of the Canaanite woman served to show the community how this same Jesus took concrete steps to go beyond the limitations of a religion turned in on itself and how he went about discerning the will of God beyond the traditional scheme.
+* In this context, the episode of the Canaanite woman served to show the community how this same Jesus took concrete steps to go beyond the limitations of a religion turned in on itself and how He went about discerning the will of God beyond the traditional scheme.

 b) A commentary on the words of Jesus as preserved in Matthew: